bspeice/speice.io/_drafts/isomorphic-apps.md

 # What it Would Take

 Much as I don't like Javascript, the tools are too shaky for me to recommend mixing Electron and WASM at the moment.
-There's a lot of innovation happening here, so who knows?
+There's a lot of innovation happening, so who knows?
 Someone might have an application in production a couple months from now.
 But at the moment, I'm personally going to stay away.

 Let's finish with a wishlist then - here are the things that I think need to happen before Electron/WASM/Rust